 Using Android Studios and Eclipse, my team developed an android app that tracks the distance the user scrolls on their phone.
 We also have it track your swipe velocity in pixels per second.
 Features we would like to add would be to also measure

 distance in feet and miles as well as offer more statistics.
 We thought this would be an interesting statistic people probably dont think about too often.

 Having it fully function required a jailbroken phone due to access to touch points on the touch screen.
 There is now an app for jailbroken iPhones that has the same functionality.

 In January of 2015, my first project for my web development course was to create a personal website.
 This was a four page very simple website.
 The site has grown and advanced overtime as I acquired new skills and ideas.
 My first website I hacked

 together from scratch without any frameworks and I have finally moved on from that.

 The website you see now is designed with the latest version of Bootstrap along with JavaScipt animations and scroll features.
 There are other functions to implement, but I truly enjoy web design and hope you enjoy the look and feel of my website.

-Aiding in the development of the UB Association for Computing Machinery webiste, view the progress on the new website here and the current one here.
+Aided in the development of the UB Association for Computing Machinery webiste, check it out here.